hanwenzhang123/fullstack-note/mock/README.md

 #### Object Oriented Programming vs Functional Programming
 Functional Programming
-- attempts to avoid changing state and mutable data
+- attempts to avoid changing state and mutable data (immutable data structure)
 - the output of a function should always be the same given the same exact inputs to the function, relies on arguments of the function

 Object Oriented Programming
+- Group related variables and functions in a unit called objects
-- using objects to represent things you are programming about, the ability to encapsulate data from outsiders.
+- Using objects to represent things you are programming about, variable as properties, function as methods
-- The objects hold data about them in attributes.
-- The attributes in the objects are manipulated through methods or functions that are given to the object.
+- The objects hold data about them in attributes which objects are manipulated through methods that are given to the object.

+4 Pillars in OOP: Encapsulation, Abstraction, Inheritance, Polymorphism
 - Encapsulation is the ability to hide variables within the class from outside access
+- Abstraction shows only essential attributes and hides unnecessary information -> hiding the unnecessary details from the users
+- Inheritance reduces redundant code `class Teacher extends Person { constructor(subject, grade) { super(); this.subject = subject; this.grade = grade; } }`
+- Polymorphism means a single action can be performed in many forms, get rid of if else and switch, use `element.render()`

+Benefits of OOP
+- Encapsulation: reduce complexity + increase reusibility
+- Abstraction: reduce complexity + isolate impacts of change
+- Inheritance: elimate redundant code
+- Polymorphism: refactor ugly switch case statement

 #### The Different Kind of Frontend Frameworks, Advantage, Limitation
 Pros